AtharvaPlayzz/More-Recipes-Datapack/README.md

 Hearts of the Sea,
 Saddles,
 Shulker Shells,
-Sponges and
+Sponges,
-Totems of Undying!
+Totems of Undying and
+Chainmail Armor Set!